Thursday 5 October 2023

 I was doing the rounds of the Cambridge colleges and the university library, conducting research into eighteenth century politics, when a young trainee assistant librarian, Ms. Whitmore, produced for me something she had found gathering the dust of centuries in the depths of what is euphemistically known as the “reserve collection”.
 It was a large wooden box, catalogued as having been deposited in 1775 by “Charles Huntingdon, M.P.”, with instructions that it should not be opened until after his death and that of his wife; but as far as Ms. Whitmore was able to ascertain, it had never in fact been opened since it came into the college’s possession.
 The box proved to contain the memoirs of the said Charles Huntingdon.

 Although Huntingdon was an obscure politician, he met many of the most important people of that period.
 He has left us descriptions of them, and he also casts a fresh light on the daily lives of the landed classes of his day.
-The most startling aspect of his memoirs, however, is that he reveals details of some extraordinary adventures in which he took part; and on reading these I can well understand why he did not want them to become widely known until much later.
+The most startling aspect of his memoirs, however, is that he reveals details of some extraordinary adventures in which he took part; and after reading these I can well understand why he did not want them to become widely known until much later.

 It is for this reason that I am bringing his memoirs to the attention of the public for the first time.
 Some episodes, which appear to be unrelated to the main story, have been relegated to an appendix at the conclusion.
 With the aim of attracting a wider readership, I have modernised the spelling and punctuation and broken up the narrative into short chapters, for which the titles are entirely my own.
 The illustrations, which show various eighteenth century scenes, are also my choice.